jeanmizero/burger-order-app/README.md

 ## To run this app on local machine use the following command:

 - git install
-- git app
+- git start

-## To commninicate with the back end APi :
+## To communicate with the back end APi :

 - create firebase app and connect to the front end app